videolan/x265/doc/reST/cli.rst

 	:option:`--frame-threads`.
 The pools are used for WPP and for distributed analysis and motion search.

+	On Windows, the native APIs offer sufficient functionality to discover the NUMA topology and enforce the thread affinity that libx265 needs, but on POSIX systems it relies on libnuma for this functionality.
+If your target POSIX system is single socket, then building without libnuma is a perfectly reasonable option, as it will have no effect on the runtime behavior.
+On a multiple-socket system, a POSIX build of libx265 without libnuma will be less work efficient.
+See :ref:`thread pools <pools>` for more detail.

 	Default "", one thread is allocated per detected hardware thread (logical CPU cores) and one thread pool per NUMA node.